Dispatches: Good Friday Pilgrimages in New Mexico

 Baumann family marionettes, circa 1959

 Researchers, including art collectors and students of Southwestern history, can discover what’s available by browsing new finding aids that describe the organization and content of the collection.
-The finding aids for both the papers and photographs are now available via the New Mexico Archives Online website.
+The finding aids for both the papers in the NM Archives and photographs (also in the NM Archives) are now available via the New Mexico Archives Online website.
 Researchers who wish to see the Baumann papers should arrange an appointment with the Fray Angélico Chávez History Library; appointments to view photographs should be made with the Palace of the Governors Photo Archives.
 The next phase of the project will selectively digitize items from the collections and make them available online.

 Other Baumann-related materials, principally his artwork and marionettes, are included in the collections of the New Mexico Museum of Art, also a part of the New Mexico Department of Cultural Affairs.